Expresso (film): Production

-The film was an idea of producer and actor Martin Nigel Davey who described it as "Breakfast with DeNiro" set in a coffee shop.
+The film was an idea of producer and actor Nigel Davey.
+Set in a coffee shop.
 He also told Kevin Powis about several other ideas that could take place in this setting, after which the decision was made to give other people the chance to collaborate.
 They put out a call for stories and quickly received over 150 submissions from which they chose the eight best entries which Powis worked into a screenplay they could use to request funding.
 The appointed script advisor from UK Film Council liked the script and the duo was given a budget of £8,500.
 Screen West Midlands also supported the film.

 After funding was secured, Nigel Davey contacted actors and while negotiations were ongoing Powis tailored the script to the individual actors.
 Filmed in Bromsgrove, the cinematographer was Simon Wyndham, with the entire production process taking a year.
 Post-production saw Powis edit for eight hours at a time each day to hit the required deadlines.
 Still photography was done by Darren Seymour.

 Norman Wisdom

-Norman Wisdom came out of retirement to participate in the film.
+Sir Norman Wisdom came out of retirement at the age of 92 to participate in the film.
 Initially given a visual role so he wouldn't have to remember his lines, during filming he was alert and making people around him laugh, so Davey and Powis kept changing his performance to elicit more laughs.
 He recorded a message that was included on the DVD, in which he tells how much he enjoyed working on the film saying "every minute was worth an hour".
 The DVD also includes a foreword by Judi Dench.
 Wisdom's appearance in Expresso was officially his final acting role, as he died in a care home on the Isle of Man at the age of 95 on 4 October 2010.